 PAT KIRKHAM IN FULL FLIGHT - c.1953

-Patricia Anne Kirkham was born in Edgbaston, Birmingham in 1932, later moving to Hockley, another Birmingham suburb, where there was an ice rink (later to become the Mecca Olympic roller rink in the 1960's).
+Patricia Anne Kirkham (# 2 in the list of senior women to represent Great Britain) was born in Edgbaston, Birmingham in 1932.
+She would later move to Hockley, another Birmingham suburb, where there was an ice rink, later to become the Mecca Olympic roller rink in the 1960's.

 Kirkham always wanted to ice skate in her early years but could not find anybody within her circle of friends who wanted to go with her.
 Eventually she asked her father if he would take her.
 He told her that he couldn't ice skate but he could roller skate and arranged for them both to go to the Tower Ballroom in nearby Reservoir Road who held general sessions on the old asbestos floor.
 Kirkham had continued to live in Birmingham under the rain of bombs that frequently fell during the Second World War, but it was now the mid 1940's and with the war over recreational activities were very much to the fore in people's lives.
 Kirkham herself had always enjoyed sport and physical exercise and skating was just the ticket.
 It soon transpired, however, that her father couldn't actually roller skate either and so he asked a local dance skater if he could help his daughter learn how to master the rink.